Revocation mechanisms

 Handling revocation in your integration

-The connector treats revocation as a verification failure.
+The connector reports revocation status as per-credential fields within the Presented Credentials Event, not as an overall flow failure.
 When a revoked credential is presented:

 PID and Wallet Unit revocation